EEO/EEOC Hearing Attorneys for Federal Employees

-- Title VII — which prohibits federal agencies from discriminating against federal employees on the basis of race, color, religion, sex, national origin, and retaliation/reprisal for participation in protected activity
+- Title VII — which prohibits federal agencies from discriminating against federal employees on the basis of race, color, religion, sex, sexual harassment, national origin, and retaliation/reprisal for participation in protected activity

 - The Rehabilitation Act — which prohibits federal agencies from discriminating against federal employees on the basis of disability